ericswpark/shiftsrt/README.md

 This is my first Rust project.
 While it should not touch your original subtitle file, always make a backup before running this tool.

+If you have any suggestions or PRs to improve this project, please feel free to send them!

 ## Usage

 ```